pycom/pycom-documentation/content/pymakr/installation/atom.md

 1. Open Atom and ensure that the Pymakr Plugin has correctly installed.
 ![](/gitbook/assets/atom_config_step_2-1.png)

-4. Pymakr has auto-connection enabled by default.
-In case your device didn't open right away, click on the button `Connect device` and then on your device.
+2. Pymakr has auto-connection enabled by default.
+In case your device hasn't connected right away, click on `Connect device` and then on your device.

 ![](/gitbook/assets/atom_config_step_4.png)

-7. Now it should show three arrows `>>>`, indicating that you are connected!
+3. Now it should show three arrows `>>>`, indicating that you are connected!

 ![](/gitbook/assets/atom_config_step_7%20%281%29.png)